BYLAWS

 ARTICLE III — Membership

-Section A — Membership Rights
+Section C — Membership Rights

 The membership as a corporate body is the sovereign authority in Rhode Island DSA, the bylaws express its will and it elects as delegates the officers.
 Each member has the right to attend and participate in official Rhode Island DSA meetings and public events.
 Each member has the right to speak in meetings, within the bounds, to be determined by the membership and enforced by moderators, of equitable, inclusive, and democratic discussion.
-Each member has the right to propose action items and amendments to the bylaws, and to vote on such decisions, provided the member is an Eligible Voter as defined in Section C.
+Each member has the right to propose action items and amendments to the bylaws, and to vote on such decisions, provided the member is an Eligible Voter as defined in Section E.

 Membership is extended to any DSA member who is current on dues to the national office, or has requested a hardship waiver, and resides in the geographic area served by the Chapter.
-A member of DSA residing outside the geographical area served by the Chapter may be granted membership on two conditions: that they agree to and do participate regularly in the activities of the chapter; and that they are not a voting member of another DSA chapter.
+A member of DSA residing outside the geographical area served by the Chapter may be granted membership on two conditions: that they agree to and do participate regularly in the activities of the Chapter and that they are not a voting member of another DSA chapter.
 A majority vote of Eligible Voters is required to grant such extraterritorial membership.

-Section C — Eligible Voters
+Section E – Eligible Voters

-“Eligible Voters” include anyone who is within the membership location as defined by Section B, has not been removed from membership by the Chapter or marked “lapsed” on dues by National DSA, and meets the following requirement:
+“Eligible Voters” include anyone who is within the membership location as defined by Section D, has not been removed from membership by the Chapter or marked “lapsed” on dues by National DSA, and meets the following requirement:

-1. Effective December 2023, members shall remain Eligible Voters if they have participated in at least 2 Rhode Island DSA activities within the past 365 days.
+Effective December 2023, members shall remain Eligible Voters if they have participated in at least 2 Rhode Island DSA activities within the past 365 days.
 Qualifying activities are: attending one of the Chapter’s monthly general body meetings, attending one of the Chapter’s working group or committee meetings, volunteering for a working group or committee, volunteering at an event organized by the Chapter, attending an educational event, attending a new member orientation, and attending strike support organized by the Chapter.
 The Membership Coordinators along with all working group and committee chairs are responsible for guaranteeing that attendance is recorded.
 Membership Coordinators are also expected to communicate participation requirements to membership and inform members when their voting status is in jeopardy.

-Section D — Membership Removal
+Section F – Membership Removal

 A member may be removed from membership by submitting a letter of resignation, or for the following reasons: